Esmeray6/DBL-python-webhook/README.md

 ### Webhooks

-If you want a this webserver to post a message in a certain channel when someone votes for your bot, follow the guide below.
+If you want this webserver to post a message in a certain channel when someone votes for your bot, follow the guide below.

 1. Create a webhook in preferred channel.
 2. Copy the webhook URL.